-Objective а r С Deliverable Target Measure Timeline Goal link Enhancing management and operational capacity of local government • • • Technical officers are engaged (building and maintaining partnerships) through advisory committee meeting.
-4 meetings per year with active sharing of knowledge, experience and building regional network No. of meetings held and representation and participation Quarterly 3 • • • Disseminating information to ensure timely awareness of emerging issues and opportunities.
+Objective а r С Deliverable Target Measure Timeline Goal link Enhancing management and • • • Technical officers are engaged (building and maintaining partnerships) through advisory committee meeting.
+4 meetings per year with active sharing of knowledge, experience and building regional network No. of meetings held and representation and participation Quarterly 3 operational capacity of local government • • • Disseminating information to ensure timely awareness of emerging issues and opportunities.
 Information is shared in a timely manner to the relevant network.
 Quantitative audit as required.
 As required 3 Promote and support professional • • Technical officers have opportunities to share and learn from regional peers.
 Advisory Committee meetings allow the opportunity to share or seek advice.
 Quantitative audit as required on minutes of meetings.
 Quarterly 3 development amongst staff • • Identify and or facilitate regional training and skill development where appropriate.
 Advisory Committee meetings.
 Collate and report training events and attendance.
 Annual 3 Identify sleeper and future issues/opportunities which will have an impact on the region. • • • Plan/prepare responses as directed by the FNQROC Board.
 FNQROC Board is aware of opportunities and risks.
 Number of issues/opportunities not reported to the Board.
 As required 3 Advise and lead the FNQROC on policy and procedures. • • • Advisory committee direction/advice to FNQROC and FNQROC directive to Advisory Committee.
 That issues/points for noting are clearly articulated to the FNQROC Board.
 Advisory committees address the directives or requests.
 FNQROC Board is informed through the Board meetings.
 Directives are followed through to a resolution.
 As required 3 Engage external parties - LGAQ - State - Fed - other • • • Developing relationships with external parties to develop two way communications (shared knowledge and regional impact understanding).
 Develop positive relationships and understanding of policy development and drivers.
 External parties attending forums as invited.
 As required 3 Advisory Committee specific projects • • Assisting councils in the development and delivery of regionally relevant projects.
 Projects are undertaken that support regionally relevant outcomes.
 Project is owned and implemented by councils.
 As directed by FNQROC 3

-Objective а r С Deliverable Target Measure Timeline Goal link • • Regionally consistent waste data schema.
-Development of a regionally consistent waste data schema will allow the region to collect and analyse regionally aligned information in which to inform proposals/recommendations.
-Waste Data Schema is developed and supported by the Advisory Committee June 2019 3 • • Monitor the implementation of the State Container Refund Scheme Monitor the regional impact of the Container Refund Scheme implementation to identify both opportunities and risks to member councils.
+Objective а r С Deliverable Target Measure Timeline Goal link Development of a Regional Strategic Waste Framework To provide a framework for the ongoing development and investment of waste and recycling infrastructure and investment in the region.
+Regional Waste Framework developed and supported by the Advisory Committee Mid 2021 3 • • Monitor the implementation of the State Container Refund Scheme Monitor the regional impact of the Container Refund Scheme implementation to identify both opportunities and risks to member councils.
 Risks and opportunities identified and discussed at Advisory Committee meetings. (meeting minutes) Ongoing 3